-Try to avoid submerging the ferrule (metal bit where the bristles connect to the handle) in water.
+Try to avoid submerging the ferrule (the metal bit where the bristles connect to the handle) in water.

 Spread out a clean hand towel.
-Blot out excess water from your brushes and reshape their bristles, paying special attention to odd shapes like pointy crease and contour brushes.
+Blot out excess water from your brushes and reshape their bristles, paying special attention to odd shapes like pointy creases and contour brushes.